ethz-gtc/npc-engine/README.md

 The world consists of a tilemap where each tile can be empty (dark green), an obstacle (gray), or grass (green).
 A grass tile can provide 1-3 units of food, visualized with increasing saturation levels.
 By eating, a herbivore reduces the amount of food of the tile it's standing on by 1.
+Herbivores are born with 3 units of food, and can store up to 5 units of food.
+Every 10 frames, all agents consume one unit of food.
+If they do not have food any more, they die.

 All agents plan in parallel in a multi-threaded way on their own partial world views.
+The planning lasts 3 frames, and other actions are instantaneous.
-They see the map up to a distance of 8 tiles and consider other agents up to a distance of 4 tiles.
+Agents see the map up to a distance of 8 tiles and consider other agents up to a distance of 4 tiles.
+They aim at 1000 visits per planning, but if not enough computational power is available, planning might end earlier.
+In that case, the plan quality degrades.
+The simulation runs at 25 frames per second.

 Source directory: [`ecosystem`](npc-engine-common/examples/ecosystem/)